-By the end of the jamboree, there were many red eyed and mentally exhausted annotators.
+By the end of the jamboree there were many red eyed and mentally exhausted annotators.
 It was, however, exciting to find that some of the participants had been inspired to further their careers in genomic research.
-However, the general consensus was that the whole event was "great fun!"

-A summary of some of the early data emerging from the jamboree was presented at the International Mycological Congress in Edinburgh in August 2010 and the first publication presenting these data is now in preparation.
-Furthermore, the genome of a second strain of F. circinatum is currently being sequenced and will in future be used for comparative genomic studies.
+However, the general consensus was that the whole event was "Great fun!"
+A summary of some of the early data emerging from the jamboree was presented at the International Mycological Congress in Edinburgh in August 2009 and the first publication presenting these data is being prepared.